JitendraCh-Kore/pms-injectable-docs/README.md

 }
 ```
 >`yourLoginFunction()` is supposed to be login method/function in your native website/app.
->If user is logged by already active session (cookie) at Client/Partner application then PMS Injectable app will be expecting the parameters to be sent each time on CTA click.
-For all logged in user, We strongly recommend to set the parameters every time when injectable app access/trigger point or CTA get clicked in your website/app.
+>If a user is logged by already active session (cookie) at Client/Partner application then PMS Injectable application will be expecting the parameters to be sent each time on CTA click.
+For all the logged in users, we strongly recommend to set the parameters every time when PMS Injectable Application accesses/triggers point or CTA buttons get clicked in your website/application.
 ### Login Parameters
 The function `window._PMS.setParams()` needs the user data in a JSON format consisting of the user’s name, email, and password.
 The data model for the user’s information is given below:
 ```js